soulseekah/pyflingfd/README.md

 flingfd.simple_send( '/tmp/uniquefile', sys.stdout )
 ```

+## Installation

+Installing is super easy:
+- clone the repository
+- issue `git submodule init && git submodule update` inside of it to get `libflingfd` sources
-Installing is super easy: `pip install -U .` or `python setup.py install` should work out of the box.
+- then `pip install -U .` or `python setup.py install` should work out of the box